Anneal-path correction in flux qubits: Results

-\textit{Asymmetry measurement}.--- We measure $d$ by noting that the qubit's minimum gap occurs at $\varphi_z^\text{min}= \varphi_d$ when $ \pi \leq\varphi_x \leq 3\pi$ (see SM).
+We measure $d$ by noting that the qubit's minimum gap occurs at $\varphi_\text{z}^\text{min}= \varphi_\text{d}$ when $ \pi \leq\varphi_\text{x} \leq 3\pi$ (see Supplementary Note 1).
 As illustrated in Fig.~\ref{fig:d}, we scan the $x$ and $z$-biases around the qubit's minimum gap and measure the demodulated signal of the dispersive readout resonator, corresponding to an energy eigenbasis measurement of $H$.
-For a fixed $\varphi_x$, the dispersive readout signal is symmetric as a function of $\varphi_z$ relative to the minimum gap position (symmetry point).
-We fit a Gaussian to the readout signal along $\varphi_z$ to extract this position, and repeat for all values of $\varphi_x$ (filled green circles in Fig.~\ref{fig:d}).
-We then fit this data to $\varphi_z^\text{min}(d,\varphi_x)$ (dashed line in Fig.~\ref{fig:d}) to extract the asymmetry parameter, albeit with offset parameters on both fluxes that are fitted as well to account for flux drifts and/or offsets.
+For a fixed $\varphi_\text{x}$, the dispersive readout signal is symmetric as a function of $\varphi_\text{z}$ relative to the minimum gap position (symmetry point).
+We fit a Gaussian to the readout signal along $\varphi_\text{z}$ to extract this position, and repeat for all values of $\varphi_\text{x}$ (filled green circles in Fig.~\ref{fig:d}).
+We then use Eq.~\eqref{eq:phi_d} to fit this data to $\varphi_\text{z}^\text{min}(d,\varphi_\text{x})$ (dashed line in Fig.~\ref{fig:d}) to extract the asymmetry parameter, albeit with offsets on both fluxes that are fitted as well to account for flux drifts and/or offsets.
 We obtain $d = 0.102 \pm 0.005$, where the value was determined by systematically varying the fitting regions and using resampling to compute the $1\sigma$ confidence interval.

+Note that in our system, similar dispersive measurements of the qubit as a function of $x$ and $z$-biases are performed for linear crosstalk calibration of the flux bias lines \cite{Novikov2018}, and the asymmetry extraction discussed above is simply a different post-measurement analysis of the same data.
+The junction asymmetry is a property of fabricated circuits that is local to each individual circuit element, therefore our asymmetry measurement procedure is easily extensible to multi-qubit systems, where it is again similar to local linear crosstalk calibration.